kirbysayshi/js13k-2020/README.md

 Added a boost mode to movement, unmetered so far.

 Spent a lot of time trying to prevent tunneling and changing paddle collisions to use aabb velocity solving.
 It's actually non-trivial to handle the paddle colliding with the ball (opposite velocity) vs the paddle pushing the ball (dampening velocity).
+One option is to treat the paddle as passthrough unless the ball is coming at it.
+Another is to use circle-circle collision...
+Stuck with "AABB" for now, since it allows for control over applying the velocity and has friction: but I'm modeling the detection and resolution as a circle-circle.
+It's too late.

 Three nights remain.

+## 2020-09-10